 [The sponsor] agrees to provide data and safety monitoring plans to the principal investigator prior to IRB review of the study.
 [The sponsor] will provide the [organization's] principal investigator with any findings from its data and safety monitoring that could affect the safety of participants or their willingness to participate or influence the conduct of the study.
 Reports of an urgent nature must be provided within ten business days; routine reports must be submitted within 30 business days.
-(This language is not required in the contract if these provisions are described in the protocol
+(This language is not required in the contract if these provisions are described in the protocol present in the contract or funding ag greement $\square$ not applicable provide justification: Click or tap here to enter text $\square$ sponsor refused to include language e (attach evidence to checklist)

-Mark one j for t this element: ------------ ------- ------ ----------
+Mark one for this element Mark one for this el lem ent --------------------------- ------ ----- ----- ------ ---- ----- -----